-Name: State ID (USI) # : Grade: DOB: Indicate Type of plan: 🗌 IEP 🗌 Section 504 Plan 🗌 EL Plan ☐ No plan School Information School Name: Tel.
-Number: District/LEA Name: Name of Principal or Assessment Coordinator: Signature: Email: Date: Test Administration DC Statewide assessment(s) for which you are seeking approval to us se an emergency accommodation(s): C CAPE Science 🗆 DC CAPE ELA/Literacy  MSAA ELA 🔅 🗍 D e entre selence ynamic Learning Maps (DLM) Science □ DC CAPE Mathematics □ MSAA Mathematics □ D ynamic Learning Maps (DLM) Science DC CAPE Mathematics MSAA Mathematics D ACCESS for ELLs Alternate ACCESS ynamic Learning Maps (DLM) Science DC CAPE Mathematics MSAA Mathematics D ACCESS for ELLs Alternate ACCESS ynamic Learning Maps (DLM) Science DC CAPE Mathematics MSAA Mathematics D ACCESS for ELLs Alternate ACCESS ynamic Learning Maps (DLM) Science DC CAPE Mathematics MSAA Mathematics D ACCESS for ELLs Alternate ACCESS ynamic Learning Maps (DLM) Science DC CAPE Mathematics MSAA Mathematics D ACCESS for ELLs Alternate ACCESS ynamic Learning Maps (DLM) Science
+Student Information

+Name: State ID (USI) #:

+Grade: DOB:

+Indicate Type of plan: IEP ☐ Section 504 Plan ☐ EL Plan [☐ No plan

+School Information

+School Name: Tel.
+Number:

+District/LEA Name: l

+Name of Principal or Assessment C oordinator: Signature:

+Email: Date:

+Test Administration

+DC Statewide assessment(s) for which you are seeking appro val to us se an emergency accommodation(s):

+☐ DC CAPE ELA/Literacy ☐ MSAA ELA □ D C CAPE Science

+☐ DC CAPE Mathematics ☐ MSAA Mathematics ynamic Learning Maps (DLM) Science

+☐ ACCESS for ELLs ☐ Alternate ACCESS

+Provide a brief description of th e accommodation for which vou are requesting approval:

+, and a shift a same
-Describe the reason for needing an amargancy test accommodation attach docum entation if needed).
-Describe the reason for needing an emergency test accommodation (attach uocum entation il needed).

-In submitting this form to OSSE for approval, the principal or assessment coordinator assures that if approved and applicable, this accommodation will be documented in the student's IEP, Section 504 plan, or EL plan, as applicable.
+Describe the reason for needing an emergency test accommodation (attach documentation if needed): In submitting this form to OSSE for approval, the principal or assessment coordinator assures that if approved and applicable, this accommodation will be documented in the student's IEP, Section 504 plan, or EL plan, as applicable.
 If approved, the accommodation must be listed in the Individualized Education Program (IEP) or 504 plan for a student with a disability or in an English Learner (EL) plan for an English learner.

-For OSSE Use Only: (Approval/Denial of Request) (This completed section will be returned to your school prior to testing.)

-This request has been approved.

-OSSE Staff Name and Position:
+For OSSE Use Only: (Approval/Denial of Request) (This completed section will be returned to your school prior to testing.) \Box This request has been approved. \Box This request has been denied.
+OSSE Staff Name and Position: Signature: Date:

-Signature: